Adepetu-Oluwasegun/Multi-service-app/README.md

 prometheus
 grafana

-### The architectural diagram above illustrates a DevSecOps CI/CD infrastructure on AWS, enhanced with observability using Prometheus and Grafana.
+### The architectural diagram below illustrates a DevSecOps CI/CD infrastructure on AWS, enhanced with observability using Prometheus and Grafana.
 Here's a breakdown of each component and their interaction:

 ✅ Core Components & Flow
 🏗️ Terraform-Based Provisioning infrastructure (EC2 instances, VPC, subnets, security groups)